 Customer Service.
-Ryanair's strategy is to deliver the best customer service performance in its peer group.
-Ryanair delivers industry leading punctuality and cancelled significantly less flights in fiscal year 2024 (less than 1%) compared to its peer group.
+Ryanair's strategy is to deliver industry leading customer service, including best in class ontime performance and reliability (completing over 99% of its scheduled operations).
 Ryanair achieves this by focusing strongly on the execution of these services.
 Ryanair conducts a daily conference call with airport personnel at each of its base airports, during which the reasons for each "first wave" flight delay and baggage short shipment are discussed in detail and logged to ensure that the root cause is identified and rectified.
 Subsequent (consequential) delays and short shipments are investigated by Ryanair ground operations personnel.
+During FY25, excluding ATC disruptions, approximately 87% of the Group's flights arrived at their destination on time.
+The Group has an ongoing commitment to improving customer satisfaction ("CSAT") across the customer journey and this is measured by regular post-flight CSAT surveys and online "mystery passenger" checks.
+The Group's FY25 CSAT score was a record 86% (FY24: 85%), despite the widespread disruption caused by record ATC delays and cancellations, especially during peak summer months, due to ATC staff shortages, poor rostering and equipment failures.